tomeshnet/tomesh.101/presentations/20190416_civictechto/tomesh-better-web.md

 </div>

 ???
-Still on the community space:

-The map on the left shows both our active nodes,

-and the location of people willing to host nodes at home or work.

 At this stage, we don't have a permanent wireless link between any two nodes,

 so our mesh is linked through the internet.